intouch1999/Water_Delivery_Shop/README.md

-# Beverage Shop Management System
+# Water Delivery Management System

 ## Overview
 This project streamlines the management of a beverage shop by organizing inventory, processing orders, and keeping records.
 It ensures all activities are well-documented and easily accessible, supporting daily operations smoothly.